Department of Applied Mathematics

 Program Requirements

-Students may take up to and including 12 hours while in the undergraduate program which can later be used toward the master’s degree.
+Students may take up to and including 12 graduate credit hours while in the undergraduate program which can later be used toward the master’s degree.
 However, only six credits may be double counted toward the bachelor’s degree and the master’s degree.
 Students must apply to graduate with the bachelor’s degree, and apply to continue with the master’s degree, early in the semester in which the undergraduate requirements will be completed.

 Please see the Applied Mathematics/Applied Mathematics BAM degree program webpage for more information.